WebReflection/qui-gon/README.md

 The short term goal is to evaluate the community reaction, while the long term one is to create tooling able to target WASM from a JS' subset.

+### Playground

+Live [CodePen](https://codepen.io/WebReflection/pen/wLRqMw?editors=0010) where you can test any of the following examples.

 ## Examples